bsdinis/feedback/lessons/07_feedforward_intro_practice.md

 Example 2:

 "Your past commits had not been the best.
-You should have paid more attention to the previous comments, that way you would had less errors"
+You should have paid more attention to the previous comments, that way you would have less errors"

 Is it feedforward?
 Why?